Pseudo2Real: Task Arithmetic for Pseudo-Label Correction in Automatic Speech Recognition: Related work

 \subsection{Task arithmetic in speech}

 Recent works have explored task vectors (task arithmetic) \cite{ilharco2023editing} as a means to transfer capabilities between models \cite{li2025when, lin2025speechftmergingpretrainedfinetuned, huang2024multimodal, rittergutierrez25_interspeech, correlation_permutation}.
 In ASR, Task Vector Algebra shows that difference vectors between models trained on related settings can enable zero-shot domain adaptation and task analogy for low-resource scenarios \cite{10447848}.
-Extending this idea, \cite{kang24_interspeech} demonstrates that multilingual ASR can be controlled or composed across languages via simple vector addition or negation, while \cite{10890762} shows that combining task vectors from related high-resource languages improves low-resource ASR through cross-lingual transfer.
+Extending this idea, \citet{kang24_interspeech} demonstrates that multilingual ASR can be controlled or composed across languages via simple vector addition or negation, while \citet{10890762} shows that combining task vectors from related high-resource languages improves low-resource ASR through cross-lingual transfer.
 LoRS-Merging \cite{zhao2025lowranksparsemodelmerging} merges language- or task-specific deltas using low-rank and sparse decomposition to enhance multilingual ASR without retraining.
 Building on this paradigm, SYN2REAL \cite{syn2real} defines a vector between ASR models fine-tuned on authentic versus synthetic speech and applies it to bridge the gap in acoustic signal distributions.

-Our work adopts task arithmetic but targets a different problem: mitigating systematic pseudo-label errors in the ASR domain adaptation.
-Unlike prior applications such as cross-lingual transfer, multi-domain interpolation, or modality fusion, which focus on transferring general capabilities, our method directly addresses transcription biases arising from pseudo-labeled training data.

-Compared with SYN2REAL \cite{syn2real}, our work tackles a fundamentally different setting and goal.
-SYN2REAL focuses on text-domain shifts by constructing a task vector between ASR models fine-tuned on real and synthetic speech within the same text domain; our approach tackles acoustic domain shifts using a correction vector derived from the difference between models trained on ground-truth and pseudo-labeled data within the same acoustic domain.
-Furthermore, while SYN2REAL relies on domain labels to ensemble task vectors, we propose an automatic subgroup clustering method that forms multiple correction vectors from discovered speaker groups, requiring no domain supervision in the source data.
+Our work adopts task arithmetic but targets a different problem: mitigating systematic pseudo-label errors in unsupervised ASR domain adaptation, rather than transferring general capabilities across languages, modalities, or text domains.
+The closest prior method is SYN2REAL \cite{syn2real}: it constructs a task vector between ASR models trained on real vs.\ synthetic audio to close the acoustic gap between TTS-generated and human speech, typically used for adapting to new text domains.
+In contrast, \ours constructs a correction vector between models trained on real vs.\ pseudo-labels of the same real audio to mitigate systematic label-noise biases, and applies it to new acoustic domains such as accented speech.
+Furthermore, while SYN2REAL relies on \emph{domain labels} to ensemble task vectors across multiple text domains, our \ours-SC variant uses automatic speaker clustering to form multiple correction vectors, requiring no domain labels in the source data.